Skip to Content

 6. Tents/structures are not to be drilled or attached to the sidewalk or roadway, to maintain public safety and accessibility.

-8. Be advised that any approved tents/structures shall at all times be required to comply with any and all applicable provincial, municipal or other guidelines, regulations, orders, restrictions, public health regulations, and/or any other applicable law that may from time-to-time apply to such tents/structures including COVID-19 regulations and orders.
+8. Be advised that any approved tents/structures shall at all times be required to comply with any and all applicable provincial, municipal or other guidelines, regulations, orders, restrictions, public health regulations, and/or any other applicable law that may from time-to-time apply to such tents/structures.
 It is your responsibility as the operator to make sure these guidelines, regulations, and/or laws are met.

 9. Safety of your patrons and staff is essential.
-It is your responsibility as the restaurant owner/operator to make sure all tents, of any size, are capable of withstanding wind, rain and snow loads during the relevant seasons.
-You as the restaurant owner/operator are advised to immediately and continuously remove snow, water, leaves, etc. from the top, sides and around the tent during weather events.
+It is your responsibility as the business owner/operator to make sure all tents, of any size, are capable of withstanding wind, rain and snow loads during the relevant seasons.
+You as the business owner/operator are advised to immediately and continuously remove snow, water, leaves, etc. from the top, sides and around the tent during weather events.

 Requirements for Heaters in Temporary Patios and Temporary Tents on Private Lands